-Loan one has a prepayment penalty.
-The greater of interest differential or three month's interest.
+Loan #1 has a prepayment penalty of the greater of interest differential or 3 month's interest.

-Loan two has no prepayment penalties.
-This gives Suzi and Steve the flexibility to refinance if interest rates start to increase and they wish to lock is a good long term rate.
+Loan #2 has no prepayment penalties.
+This gives Suzi and Steve the flexibility to refinance if interest rates start to increase and they wish to lock in a good long-term rate.

-9. Ask about prepayment privilege?
+9. Ask about prepayment privilege.

-Loan one has a ten percent annual prepayment privilege or \$43,000 during the year.
-Loan two does not allow prepayment during the year, though funds can be applied to principal reduction on annual renewal.
+Loan #1 has a 10 per cent annual prepayment privilege or \$43,000 during the year.
+Loan #2 does not allow prepayment during the year, although funds can be applied to principal reduction on annual renewal.